shankarsivarajan/Blender_Skinned_Graph_io/README.md

 # Instructions

-- Download the script and install addon.
+- Download the script and install as an addon.

 - Create or open a .blend file containing a graph with the `Skin` modifier added, but not applied, to the top of the modifier stack.
 Apply any `Mirror` or `Weld` modifiers added.

 - *Select* the mesh and export as a .npz file.

-- The .npz file can be imported.
-Add a few levels of `Subdivision Surface` *below* the `Skin` modifier, and shade smooth using the option in the Skin Modifier panel.
+- The .npz file can now be imported.
+The imported mesh has two levels of `Subdivision Surface`  applied.

 # File format